djipco/webmidi/website/api/classes/Forwarder.md

 ### `.channels` {#channels}

 An array of MIDI channel numbers that the message must match in order to be forwarded.
-If this option is left undefined, messages from all channels will be forwarded.
+By default, this array includes all MIDI channels (`1` to `16`).

 **Type**: Array.&lt;number&gt;<br />